After Long Drought, Has U.S. Olympic Long Track Speedskating Turned A Corner?

 The U.S. team has two long track events left in Pyeongchang.
 Shani Davis will compete Friday in the men's 1,000-meter race.
 And on Saturday, all eyes will be on world record holder Joey Mantia, who is set to compete in the Mass Start — a new Olympic event with two dozen speedskaters all pushing and jostling through 16 laps around the track.
 Mantia has described it as "NASCAR on ice."

-Rolando Arrieta, a former inline skater turned long track speedskater, is NPR's News Production and Operations Manager.
+Rolando Arrieta, a former inline skater turned long track speedskater, is NPR's news production and operations manager.